tiffgw/Personal_Website/content/publication/paper-placeholder-4/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "A Fait Accompli?
+title: "[SOUPS'21] A Fait Accompli?
 An Empirical Study into the Absence of Consent to Third−Party Tracking in Android Apps"
 authors:
 - Konrad Kollnig
 - Reuben Binns